Openzyme/openzyme/README.md

 ## Catalyzing open and decentralized science

-### The active maintence of this software service has move to the [PLEx Lab Exchange](https://github.com/labdao/plex)
+### The active maintence of this software service has moved to the [PLEx Lab Exchange](https://github.com/labdao/plex)